AryanRai/Spotify-connect-web-FREE/README.md

 Problem.
 My Spotify premium expired AND SPOTIFY
 DOES ALLOW U TO USE THE CONNECT API FOR FREE USERS
 AND I KNOW WHY NOT JUST BUY IT AGAIN?
 BECAUSE I
 CANT.
-U THINK IF I COULD HAV WHY WIULD I MADE THIS THING EVER. so I went searching for my options.
+U THINK IF I COULD HAV WHY WOULD I MADE THIS THING EVER. so I went searching for my options.

 OPTIONS